 “Avon reported nearly $10 billion in worldwide revenue…”

-Or let’s take a look at the screenshot that shows the Avon annual revenue from 2011 to 2019:
+Or let’s take a look at the screenshot that shows Avon’s annual revenue from 2011 to 2019:

 Is this a result of implementing the MLM tactics?

-I believe we can only speculate, why there has been a decrease in the revenue.
+I believe we can only speculate, why there has been a decrease in revenue.